Bills cut Haack, clear the way for 'Punt God' to take over – KION546

 Haack was entering his second season in Buffalo and had two years remaining on his contract.
 The fifth-year player was inconsistent last season while struggling in Buffalo’s windy elements, averaging a career-low 42.9 yards per attempt and landing just 18 of 52 punts inside an opponent’s 20.

+Fourth downs turned into must-watch moments, with Araiza setting the major college football record with a punting average of 51.19 yards.

-Austin, meanwhile, was the odd man out among a very deep group of receivers, led by Stefon Diggs, Gabe Davis and Isaiah McKenzie.
-Austin did not play in Buffalo’s preseason opener against the Colts, and he finished with just two catches for 18 yards in a 42-15 victory over Denver on Saturday.
+Austin was the odd man out among a very deep group of receivers, led by Stefon Diggs, Gabe Davis and Isaiah McKenzie.
+Austin did not play in Buffalo’s preseason opener against the Colts, and he finished with just two catches for 18 yards against Denver on Saturday.

 The 32-year-old signed with Buffalo in June after spending last season in Jacksonville, where he had 24 catches for 213 yards and a touchdown.
 The Jaguars were his fourth team in four years, with the other stops being Green Bay, San Francisco and Dallas.